ajoslin103/timer-to-invoice/README.md

 Timer-to-Invoice

+- as of 2025-10-23, the Timing export format has changed, and this program has been updated to handle the new format

 - Note

   recently I found I had to switch to Landscape mode in order for things to line up